A Fubini-type theorem for Hausdorff dimension: Acknowledgment

 \section{Acknowledgment}

 The authors are grateful to Rich\'ard Balka for the helpful conversation related to Brownian motion in Proposition~\ref{p:Brownian}.
 We are also grateful to M\'arton Elekes, Lajos Soukup, and Zolt\'an Vidny\'anszky for providing insight into the set theoretical aspects of Lemma \ref{meas}.
 We are especially grateful to Zolt\'an Vidny\'anszky for writing the proof in the Appendix.
+The authors also thank the anonymous referee for the careful reading and helpful comments.